dunky11/github-pages-template/README.md

 # github-pages-template
-Template which i use to build fast github pages using node.js + react + material-ui
+Template which I use to build fast github pages using node.js + react + material-ui

 ### Installation
 1. Clone this repository